-But still a bit more removed from the culture than I’d been hoping for after my transcontinental flight.
+But still a bit more removed from the culture than I’d been hoping for after my transcontinental flight to the Middle East.

 After parking your car you walk through the entrance, strolling through lush grounds dripping with dangling trees, peacock calls creating the background soundtrack.